Jee Sun Lee performs as guest soloist,

 winning the First-Prize in the violin category.
 Her performance has

-been lauded by Kyungin Newspaper for her ¡°diversity of tone colors
+been lauded by Kyungin Newspaper for her ¡°diverse tone colors with

-with sensitive interpretation¡±.
-She gave her first solo recital in
+sensitive interpretation¡±.
+She gave her first solo recital in Sejong

-Sejong Recital Hall as a winner of Chosun-Daily Newspaper Audition.
+Recital Hall as a winner of Chosun-Daily Newspaper Audition.
+While Dr.

-While Dr. Lee was attending Stony Brook University, she was invited
+Lee was attending Stony Brook University, she was invited to Russia

 Sun Lee is an active chamber musician, having studied with the Grammy